xvanov/socratica/docs/epics.md

 3. Selection persists across sessions
 4. Can change difficulty level later
 5. Selection is clearly labeled
+6. System prompt includes student's selected grade level
+7. Questions use grade-appropriate language
+8. Question complexity matches grade level
+9. Concepts align with grade curriculum
+10. Difficulty is adjustable mid-session

-**Prerequisites:** Epic 5 complete (UI foundation exists)
+**Prerequisites:** Epic 5 complete (UI foundation exists), Epic 3 complete (Socratic logic exists)

-#### Story 10.2: Grade-Appropriate Question Adaptation
+#### Story 10.2: Adaptive Scaffolding & Progressive Adjustment

 As a student,
-I want the AI tutor to adjust question complexity to my grade level, So that I'm challenged but not overwhelmed.

-**Acceptance Criteria:**
-1. System prompt includes student's selected grade level
-2. Questions use grade-appropriate language
-3. Question complexity matches grade level
-4. Concepts align with grade curriculum
-5. Difficulty is adjustable mid-session

-**Prerequisites:** Story 10.1 (difficulty selection exists), Epic 3 complete (Socratic logic exists)

-#### Story 10.3: Adaptive Scaffolding Logic

-As a student,
-I want the tutor to provide more or less guidance based on my performance, So that I get the right amount of support for my understanding level.
+I want the tutor to provide guidance based on my performance and increase difficulty as I improve, So that I get the right amount of support and continue to be challenged and grow.

 **Acceptance Criteria:**
 1. Tracks student performance within grade level